 - Efficient building energy systems and designs (especially with the consumption of electricity for heating, cooling, refrigeration and lighting)

-- Population growth can be one multiplier factor in a city that can grow direct and indirect emissions
+- Population growth can be one multiplier factor in a city that increases emissions (both direct and indirect)

-Ultimately, every city is different, and every city will need it’s own custom approach not only to addressing climate change, but to becoming more sustainable to address broad sustainability issues like water supply, air pollution, land degradation, overpopulation, and so on.
+Ultimately, every city is different, and every city will need it’s own custom approach not only to address climate change (mitigation, adaptation, sequestration, etc), but also in becoming more sustainable overall to address broad sustainability issues like water supply, air pollution, land degradation, overpopulation, and so on.